fossasia/open-event-server/README.md

 ### Create a virtual environment

-[Virtualenv](https://virtualenv.pypa.io/) provides an isolated Python environment, which are more practical than installing packages system-wide.
+[Virtualenv](https://virtualenv.pypa.io/) provides an isolated Python environment, which is more practical than installing packages system-wide.
 They also allow packages to be installed without administrator privileges.

 1. Create a new virtual environment
 ```